-The full-scale output of the A/D converter may be trimmed using the Trim Span (TS) command.
-The TS command adjusts calibration values stored internally in the EEPROM.
+The full-scale output of each channel may be trimmed using the Trim Span (TS) command.
+The TS command adjusts the calibration values for each channel that stored in the internal EEPROM.
 The TS command should only be used to trim the accuracy of the unit with a laboratory standard reference applied to the sensor input.